IBM-OSS-Support/Redhat-Paver-Code-Assist-Exercise/README.md

 ### Getting Started

 #### Step 1: Install the Extension

+Mac Users please install homebrew

 Open Visual Studio Code, navigate to the Extensions tab on the left sidebar, select "Paver," and click "install."

 The [Continue.dev](https://continue.dev/) extension will be automatically added as a dependency, if not already installed.
 If you installed `Paver` manually, you may need to also install the Continue extension separately.